GitHub Classroom

 - Accepting the invitation will create a private remote repository

-with starter code.
+with starter files.

 -